-It uses cassava flour in the breading, and it rises nicely and stays moist.
+The cassava flour rises nicely and stays moist.
+It's seriously good!

 Paleo Peach Cobbler